-The Master of Science in Athletic Training (MSAT) degree was approved by the California State University Chancellor’s Office in March of 2020.
-The program is scheduled to begin May 25, 2021, and applications will be accepted starting Summer, 2020.
+The Master of Science Degree in Athletic Training (MSAT) was approved by the California State University Chancellor’s Office in March of 2020.
+The program is scheduled to begin May 31st, 2022, and applications will be accepted starting Summer, 2021.
 Continue reading for program requirements and application process.

-The Master of Science in Athletic Training Program (MSAT) is a 6-semester, 64-unit, professional program dedicated to the development of high-quality healthcare professionals.
-The Athletic Training program features a comprehensive curriculum that emphasizes critical thinking and clinical decision-making skills through case-based learning.
+The Master of Science Degree in Athletic Training (MSAT) is a 6-semester, 64-unit, professional program dedicated to the development of high-quality healthcare professionals.
+The MSAT features a comprehensive curriculum that emphasizes critical thinking and clinical decision-making skills through case-based learning.
 Students are required to complete a diversity of clinical experiences which include high schools, community colleges, 4-year colleges, rehabilitation clinics, and physician practice settings.

 Students who want to become certified Athletic Trainers must earn a degree from an accredited MSAT program.
-The Athletic Training program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE) until the 2026-2027 academic year.
+The MSAT is accredited by the Commission on Accreditation of Athletic Training Education (CAATE) until the 2026-2027 academic year.

 For more information regarding the MSAT, please contact Dr. Shane Stecyk.

-- Completion of a bachelor’s degree with a minimum overall GPA of 2.5 prior to enrollment in the program;
+- Completion of a bachelor’s degree with a minimum overall GPA of 2.5 prior to enrollment in the MSAT.

 Prerequisite Course Work